-The concentration in School Counseling offers students the educational background to prepare for work as school counselors.
+The Counseling & Guidance concentration offers students the educational background to prepare for work as school counselors.
 The M.S. program requires 48 credits of course work with thesis and non-thesis options.
 Currently, the program is intended for both part-time and full-time students.